 The International Skating Union (ISU) has announced four Short Track World Cup events from September to December this year, which will determine qualification for quota places into the PyeongChang 2018 Olympic Winter Games.

 The Special Olympic Qualification Classifications (SOQC) will be based upon the best three results out of four results over the respective distance achieved at the designated four World Cups.

-The first World Cup will be held in Budapest, Hungary on September 30 and October 1st with OWIA speed skaters Deanna Lockett in the women’s and Pierre Boda, Alex Bryant and Andy Jung competing in the men’s events over 500m, 1000m and 1500m.
+The first World Cup will be held in Budapest, Hungary on September 30 and October 1st with OWIA speed skaters Deanna Lockett in the women’s and Pierre Boda, Alex Bryant and Andy Jung competing in the men’s.

 “Qualification for the Games require the top 32 for in the 500metres and 1000m plus the top 36 for 1500 over the four World Cups.
-We’re aiming higher to comfortably achieve Olympic qualification for PyeongChang,” said Nic Cicero, who is part of the Australian short track coaching team.
-[AB1]
+We’re aiming higher to comfortably achieve Olympic qualification for PyeongChang,” said Nic Cicero, who has been a part of the Australian short track coaching team.

 For PyeongChang, 55 quota places are available for men and the same again for women, with an additional five places offered to the host nation (Republic of Korea).